ig3/srf/README.md

 If the given path is absolute (i.e. begins with '/') it is used as given - the database file can be outside the data directory.
-If it is relative, then it is relative to the data directory (see option `--directory` above).
+If it is relative, then it is relative to the path of the --directory option.

+The directory to contain the database is created if it doesn't exist.

+#### --media|-m
+Set the path of the media directory.

+Default is `media`

+If the given path is absolute (i.e. begins with '/') it is used as given.
+If it is relative (i.e. does not begin with '/') it is relative to the path of the --directory option.

+The directory is created if it doesn't exist.

 ## Config